GUDHI/gudhi-devel/src/python/doc/installation.rst

 *********
 The library uses c++11 and requires `Boost <https://www.boost.org/>`_ ≥ 1.56.0,
 `CMake <https://www.cmake.org/>`_   ≥ 3.1  to generate makefiles, and
-`Cython <https://www.cython.org/>`_ to compile the GUDHI Python module.
+`python <https://www.python.org/>`_ to compile the GUDHI Python module.
 It is a multi-platform library and compiles on Linux, Mac OSX and Visual Studio 2015.

 On `Windows <https://wiki.python.org/moin/WindowsCompilers>`_ , only Python
 3.5 and 3.6 are available because of the required Visual Studio version.

-On other systems, if you have several Python/Cython installed, the version 2.X will be used by default, but you can force it by adding :code:`-DPython_ADDITIONAL_VERSIONS=3` to the cmake command.
+On other systems, if you have several Python/python installed, the version 2.X will be used by default, but you can force it by adding :code:`-DPython_ADDITIONAL_VERSIONS=3` to the cmake command.